MladenMarkovic20/ethereum-transaction-crawler/README.md

 WALLET_ADDRESS=0xaa7a9ca87d3694b5755f213b5d04094b8d0f0a6f
 FIRST_BLOCK=9000000

-# 3. Install Dependencies

-Install the backend dependencies.
+3. Install dependencies by running the command: `npm install` in the backend directory.

-# 4. Run Migrations

-Run the database migrations to create the necessary tables.
+4. Run the database migrations to create the necessary tables by running the command: `npm run migration:run` in the backend directory.

-# 5. Start the Backend Server

-Start the backend server (npm start)
+5. Start the backend server by running the command: `npm start` in the backend directory.
 The backend should now be running at http://localhost:4000.

-# 6. Configure the Frontend
+### Configure the Frontend

-Navigate to the frontend directory(./ethereum-transaction-crawler/client/src)
+1. Navigate to the frontend directory (`./ethereum-transaction-crawler/client/src`).

-# 7. Install Dependencies

-Install the frontend dependencies.
+2. Install dependencies by running the command: `npm install` in the frontend directory.

-# 8. Start the Frontend

-Start the frontend development server(npm run)
+3. Start the frontend development server by running the command: `npm run start` in the frontend directory.
 The frontend should now be running at http://localhost:3000.

-## Testing the Application
+### Testing the Application

 You can now access the web application by opening your web browser and visiting http://localhost:3000.
 You should be able to interact with the application's user interface.

-## Database Schema
+### Database Schema

 The application uses a PostgreSQL database with a single transaction table.
 You can find the database schema and entity definition in the backend codebase.